-- 6.17 The Trustee is conscious of the impact of management fees on the ultimate value of a member's pension fund.
-The Trustee believes that both actively and passively managed funds can add value for members and therefore has opted for a Fund Range centred around passive management, but with the ability to use active or smart beta products where it is deemed appropriate and cost effective to do so. - In determining which investment options to make available, the Trustee with advice from its Investment Consultant, has considered the investment risk associated with money purchase investments.
+In determining which investment options to make available, the Trustee with advice from its Investment Consultant, has considered the investment risk associated with money purchase investments.
 This risk can be defined as the uncertainty over the ultimate amount of savings available on retirement.
 A number of factors contribute to this uncertainty, some of which (such as the amount of contributions paid and the length of time these contributions are invested) cannot be managed by the investment options made available to members.
 The list below is not exhaustive but covers the main risks that the Trustee considers and how they are managed:

-Type of Risk Risk Description How is the risk monitored and managed? t risks Inflation risk The risk that the real returns (i.e., return above inflation) of the funds do not keep pace with inflation.
+Type of Risk Risk Description How is the risk monitored and managed?
+Market risks Inflation risk The risk that the real returns (i.e., return above inflation) of the funds do not keep pace with inflation.
 Members are able to set their own investment allocations, in line with their risk tolerances.
-The Lifecycle investment Market Currency risk The risk that fluctuations in foreign exchange rates will cause the value of overseas investments to strategies include an allocation to inflation-linked assets.
-Non-sterling exposure from fluctuate. developed markets within
+Currency risk The risk that fluctuations in foreign exchange rates will cause the value of overseas investments to fluctuate.
+The Lifecycle investment strategies include an allocation to inflation-linked assets.
+Non-sterling exposure from developed markets within

 Type of Risk Risk Description How is the risk monitored and managed?
-Credit risk The risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due. many of the investment funds is largely hedged back to sterling to reduce the impact of currency movements.
-Equity, property Risks additional to those above where the income or the capital value of an asset is uncertain owing For the multi-asset funds and Lifecycle investment strategies available, the Trustee periodically reviews the suitability of these options taking into consideration the risks listed. to, for example, changes in the profitability of an issuing company.
+Equity, property and other risks Credit risk The risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due. many of the investment funds is largely hedged back to sterling to reduce the impact of currency movements. isks asset is uncertain owing For the multi-asset funds and Lifecycle investment strategies available, the Trustee periodically reviews the suitability of these options taking into consideration the risks listed. to, for example, changes in the profitability of an issuing company.
 The Trustee considers these risks and the appropriate level of diversification when setting the default investment strategy.
 Investment manager risk The risk that the appointed investment managers underperform their objectives, fail to carry out operational tasks, do not ensure safekeeping of assets or breach agreed guidelines.
 The Trustee regularly reviews the appropriateness of the level of the security of assets.
 The Trustee undertakes ongoing monitoring of the performance of the investment managers.
-Liquidity risk The risk that the Scheme's AVC and ASC assets cannot be realised at short notice in line with member demand.
+Liquidity ris k The risk that the Scheme's AVC and ASC assets cannot be realised at short notice in line with member demand.
 The Scheme's AVC and ASC assets are invested in daily dealt and daily priced pooled funds.

 Type of Risk Risk Description How is the risk monitored and managed?
-The Trustee makes available a range of Lifecycle investment strategies for members.
-The risk that the value of a member's account does not enable the member to meet their objectives post retirement.
+The risk that the value of a member's account does not enable the member to meet their objectives post The Trustee makes available a range of Lifecycle investment strategies for members.
 Lifecycle investment strategies automatically switch member assets into investments whose value is expected to be less volatile relative to how the member wishes to access their pension savings as they approach retirement age.
-Pension Co onversion risk Members can select a Lifecycle investment strategy in accordance with their personal preferences and retirement objectives.
+Pension Conversion risk onversion risk retirement.
+Members can select a Lifecycle investment strategy in accordance with their personal preferences and retirement objectives.
 The default investment strategy is a Lifecycle strategy.
 As part of the triennial default strategy review, the Trustee reviews the appropriateness of the default retirement destination based on the membership profile and experience.